nishantnayar/tradingsystem/README.md

 - Alpaca API for market data
 - Streamlit for the UI framework
 - SQLAlchemy for database management
 - Prefect for workflow orchestration
+- streamlit-option-menu for enhanced navigation